joshnishikawa/MIDIcontroller/README.md

 - MIDIenc.read() now updates the value of the encoder.
 This allows the value to be changed without actually sending MIDI.
-- MIDIdrum using TOUCH is deprecated.
-It's still doable but just too unstable and too niche for this library.
-Use Flicker instead.
 - Split analogRange and touchRange into separate utilities.
 - Bugfix: MIDIenc.value initialized to outLo when user-specified.